-Jan Dhan Yojana Not Only For Financial Inclusion, Also For Socio-Economic Transformation: Dr Jitendra
+Jan Dhan Yojana not only for financial inclusion, also for socio-economic transformation: Dr Jitendra

 NEW DELHI, Aug 28 : The Pradhan Mantri Jan Dhan Yojana (PMJDY), one of the most transformative initiatives in India’s financial history, today celebrates its 10th anniversary.
 Launched in 2014 under the visionary leadership of Prime Minister Narendra Modi, the scheme has become a global benchmark for financial inclusion, bringing banking services to the doorstep of every Indian, including those in the most remote corners of the country.

-In a media interaction with IANS News, Union Minister of State (Independent Charge) for Science and Technology, Minister of State (Independent Charge) for Earth Sciences, MoS PMO, Department of Atomic Energy, Department of Space, Personnel, Public Grievances and Pensions, Dr. Jitendra Singh, lauded the scheme as a “role model of the Prime Minister’s visionary leadership.”
-The decision to launch this revolutionary scheme was taken within months of PM Modi assuming office, reflecting the government’s commitment to inclusive growth.
+In a media interaction, Union Minister of State (Independent Charge) for Science and Technology, Minister of State (Independent Charge) for Earth Sciences, MoS PMO, Department of Atomic Energy, Department of Space, Personnel, Public Grievances and Pensions, Dr. Jitendra Singh, lauded the scheme as a “role model of the Prime Minister’s visionary leadership.”
+The decision to launch this revolutionary scheme was taken within months of PM Modi assuming office, reflecting the Government’s commitment to inclusive growth.

 Dr. Jitendra Singh highlighted that the PMJDY’s success was vindicated during the COVID-19 pandemic, where the scheme played a crucial role in preventing starvation in nearly 80 crore households by facilitating seamless direct benefit transfers.